Veneco: Derogatory use

 While in Colombia the term might not be insulting and may even be affectionate, most Venezuelans agree that it is potentially offensive.

 In 2010, the Royal Spanish Academy registered it in its dictionary of Americanisms as a derogatory and popular way of referring to everything related to Venezuela.
 In 2018, the public institution said in response to a query made by a user: "you will know better if it is used in your area with that nuance or not."

 In 2017, the Academia Venezolana de la Lengua stated that "it is a derogatory way of referring to Venezuelans in Colombia," but that "it is not exactly an insult" but rather a sarcastic way of referring to the Venezuelan nationality.

 With the worsening of the crisis in Venezuela and the subsequent start of the refugee crisis in the country, the use of the term spread, in its strictly derogatory sense, to other Latin American countries.

 Reapropiation

-Since around 2019, the term began to be reappropriated by Venezuelans, in the same way as others terms such as "nigga" by the African-American or "queer" by the LGBT community.
+Since around 2019, the term began to be reappropriated by Venezuelans, in the same way "queer" by the LGBT community.